Mary Stallard Purnell: Israelite House of David

-In 1902, Mary and Benjamin began publishing The Star of Bethlehem in Fostoria, Ohio, formally establishing the Israelite House of David.
-They claimed to have received a divine calling—referred to as the "Visitation" or "spiritual graft"—while affiliated with a Jezreelite group in Detroit.
-Presenting themselves as the Seventh and Final Messenger in a prophetic tradition dating back to 18th- and 19th-century British figures like Richard Brothers and Joanna Southcott, they aimed to unite scattered Christian Israelite groups worldwide, including followers of John Wroe and James Jezreel.
+In 1902, Mary and Benjamin began publishing The Star of Bethlehem in Fostoria, Ohio, and formally established the Israelite House of David.
+They claimed to have received a divine calling, called the "Visitation" or "spiritual graft", while affiliated with a Jezreelite group in Detroit.
+They presented themselves as the Seventh and Final Messenger in a prophetic tradition associated with 18th- and 19th-century British religious figures including Richard Brothers and Joanna Southcott, and sought to unite Christian Israelite groups, including followers of John Wroe and James Jezreel.

-The Purnells settled in Benton Harbor, Michigan on March 17, 1903, acquiring land with help from local Jezreelites.
-After incorporating the Israelite House of David as a religious body on June 4, they launched missionary efforts and distributed their publication widely, gradually attracting new members.
+The Purnells settled in Benton Harbor, Michigan, on March 17, 1903, acquiring land with help from local Jezreelites.
+After incorporating the Israelite House of David as a religious body on June 4, they began missionary work and distributed their publication to attract members.

-The colony grew rapidly.
+The colony grew during the following years.
 In 1904, Mary accompanied Benjamin to Australia.
-In March 1905, 85 Wroeite members from Australia arrived in Benton Harbor, making a public impression with a brass band procession and contributing valuable skills.
-In 1908, the community opened Eden Springs Park, featuring miniature trains, live entertainment, and a small zoo.
-The group also formed baseball teams that gained national fame for their appearance and play on the barnstorming circuit.
-Music was a key part of community life, with bands and choirs performing locally and a jazz group touring nationally in the late 1920s.
-The colony's economy centered on agriculture, supplemented by logging, transport, and businesses in Benton Harbor including a hotel, trolley line, and cold storage.
-By 1916, membership had grown to around 1,000.
+In March 1905, 85 Wroeite members from Australia arrived in Benton Harbor, where they made a public impression with a brass band procession and brought skills used in the colony.
+In 1908, the community opened Eden Springs Park, which had miniature trains, live entertainment, and a small zoo.
+The group also formed baseball teams that became known for their appearance and play on the barnstorming circuit.
+Music was part of community life, with bands and choirs performing locally and a jazz group touring nationally in the late 1920s.
+The colony's economy was based on agriculture and was supplemented by logging, transport, and businesses in Benton Harbor, including a hotel, trolley line, and cold storage.
+By 1916, membership had grown to about 1,000.